Using Wispr Flow on Android Work Profiles

 2. Turn on the accessibility service toggle.

 3. Tap OK on the additional confirmation dialog that appears.
+Wispr Flow then returns you to setup.

-Vivo / Motorola
+Vivo and Motorola

 In Accessibility Settings: